levysoft/HackerNews-CommentLinkHighlighter/README.md

 ## Compatibility and Installation

 These scripts have been designed to be compatible with both **Tampermonkey** and **Greasemonkey**, thus providing a wide range of options for users of different browsers.
 However, given the greater versatility and availability on multiple platforms, we recommend using **Tampermonkey** for a better user experience as it is available for Chrome, Firefox, Safari, and other modern browsers.
+For iOS users, the **Userscripts** app is available
 The functionality of the scripts remains the same regardless of the script manager used.
 Ensure you have the latest version of the script manager installed to guarantee compatibility and proper functioning of the scripts.

 ### Installation Steps: